Skip to main content

 “Well,” Captain Coocoo chirped, adjusting his cowboy hat, “now you’re the King of Everything that’s Nothing!
 Or Nothing that’s Everything!
 Want some backwards space cookies?”

-With Nullius Rex defeated and thoroughly confused about his new state of contradictory existence, the crew and their Bizarro allies gathered on the bridge for debriefing.
+With Nullius Rex defeated and thoroughly confused about his new state of contradictory existence, the crew and their Reverso allies gathered on the bridge for debriefing.

 “Please do,” Valkyrie Prime said diplomatically.

 “Victory Vanguard are the worst heroes I've ever met!”
-Bizarro Superman declared proudly.
+Reverso Stuperman declared proudly.
 “They fight evil by confusing it perfectly with their terrible competence!
 I hate how good they are at being bad at being good!”

-Finally, all the Bizarro heroes looked at Captain Clueless Coocoo, who was trying to teach Ponder-ASI how to mime through the console screen.
+Finally, all the Reverso heroes looked at Captain Clueless Coocoo, who was trying to teach Ponder-ASI how to mime through the console screen.

-“But Captain Coocoo…” Bizarro Flash said, having finally caught up to the conversation, “… I am the most confusing hero in the universe.
+“But Captain Coocoo…” Reverso Flashlight said, having finally caught up to the conversation, “… I am the most confusing hero in the universe.
 I cannot tell if he is worst at being best, or best at being worst.”

-“Both,” said everyone else simultaneously, including the Bizarro heroes (who said “Neither,” which meant the same thing in Bizarro logic).
+“Both,” said everyone else simultaneously, including the Reverso heroes (who said “Neither,” which meant the same thing in Reverso logic).

-Bizarro Green Lantern created the worst light construct farewell – a backwards portal that somehow went forward.
+Reverso Green Latrine created the worst light construct farewell – a backward portal that somehow went forward.
 “We must not stay to continue not helping you fail to succeed!”

-As the Bizarro heroes prepared to leave in their cubic ship (which flew backwards to go forward), Bizarro Superman made one final declaration: “If you never need worse help again, don’t call us!
+As the Reverso heroes prepared to leave in their cubic ship (which flew backward to go forward), Reverso Stuperman made one final declaration: “If you never need worse help again, don’t call us!
 We will fail to come immediately!”

 “That’s the nicest offer of help we’ve ever received!”
 Captain Coocoo beamed, waving goodbye with both hands while somehow also tipping his hat.